The cable run is still a cable run.

 Plate (the document module) ingests Q-SYS, Symetrix, and BSS configurations as first-class artifacts attached to the project.
 Rack elevations import from D-Tools or are drawn natively.
 The next integrator picks up where you left off without playing email archaeologist.

 No. Forge's federation reads from D-Tools and writes to it.
-The decision to leave is yours, and most Charter operators leave because Forge's estimating is faster than D-Tools' for the bids they actually win.
+The decision to leave is yours, and most Founding Charter operators leave because Forge's estimating is faster than D-Tools' for the bids they actually win.

 1 of 2 av · low voltage seats